kennux/UnityTK/Documentation/DataBindings.md

 ### Roots

-Roots represent the root of any databinding tree built up in the scene graph.
+These represent the root of any databinding tree built up in the scene graph.
-They are special kinds of nodes which dont have a parent.
+They are special kinds of nodes which don't have a parent.

 ### Nodes